Cox-Automotive/terraform-provider-alks/README.md

 * Incompatible API version with plugin.
 Plugin version: 3, Ours: 2
 ```

-To build the provider plugin against a specific terraform version, checkout the version in the $GOPATH/src/github.com/hashicorp/terraform source directory and rebuild. e.g.
+To build the provider plugin against a specific terraform version, checkout the version in the `$GOPATH/src/github.com/hashicorp/terraform` source directory and rebuild.

 ```
 $ terraform --version